vispana/vispana/SAMPLEAPP.md

 Sample app setup
 =============================

-Vispana assume that a application is running with name `default`.
+Vispana assumes that an application is running with name `default`.
 This project includes a sample application that can be deployed to vespa (in docker).

 ## Pre-requisites